“We don’t see things the way they are. We see things the way we are.” – The Holly Talmud

 A starting plumber can invest up to £8,000 for tools and equipment only.
-As some of these tools have to be replaced throughout time the yearly cost of tools can go as high as £2200.
+As some of these tools have to be replaced throughout the time the yearly cost of tools can go as high as £2200.
 Being a professional plumber is not a cheap deal and that’s why neither the price should be.

 The plumber has to visit your home or office in order to do his job, obviously.

-This means that there are additional time and transportation cost on his side.
+This means that there are additional time and transportation costs on his side.
 Traffic jams, gas expenses, maintenance of a commercial vehicle, parking fees, and etc. – it all adds up.
 All these costs that a plumber has to cover are a necessity that clients rarely think of.

 Do you think a hairdresser or a doctor would charge you the same if they visit you at home?
 Probably not.